-- 8. Complete the configuration program. - 9.
+- In Tivoli's process automation suite configuration tool, select Configure a new Administrative Workstation to point to an existing Asset Management Deployment. - 2.
+Select Update Database and Build and Deploy Application EAR Files. - 3.
 When the installation and configuration processes are complete, log in to Maximo Asset Management and verify that the latest version of Maximo for Aviation is listed in the System Information window.